 Third, now is the time to find an infectious disease doctor.
 Unfortunately, since there is no cure for Chronic Lyme Disease, all treatment is considered experimental.
 That means that insurance companies will sanction doctors who treat it, which means you’re going to have a hard time finding a good doctor who both knows how to help you and who can be covered by insurance.
 After going to many doctors who didn’t know what to do with me, I gave up on the dream and decided to go to a fantastic doctor who wasn’t covered by insurance (worth every penny).
 The International Lyme and Associated Diseases Society (ILADS) is a reputable organization, and they can help you find a physician in your area.
 Go to this page for a physician referral.

 Fourth, start preparing to see the specialist by keeping a weekly journal of your symptoms.
 Rate the severity of each symptom on a 1-10 scale.
 Also, put together your medical history, as well as your family’s medical history, so that your doctor can look for patterns.

 Fifth, once you see your specialist, they may recommend getting specialized (non-insurance covered) testing done that is a lot more specific.
-This would generally be done through the lab called Igenex.
+This would generally be done through Igenex, BioReference Labs, or Molecular Labs.
 Your doctor should test you for Lyme (yes, again), as well as co-infections.
 (Lyme is rarely the only disease transmitted by the tick.
 Most likely, you have a number of other infections that need to be treated before you can even make a dent in Lyme).
 These tests are crucial.
 If they don’t bring up the possibility of co-infections, please ask them about it.
 The co-infections can be just as bad as the Lyme.